-BCR/ABL1 for CML requires a program exception, the ordering physician must provide a supporting statement indicating why the requested therapy or device is medically necessary, and the alternative options have been or are likely to be ineffective, adversely affect patient compliance, or cause an adverse reaction.
+BCR-ABL1 for CML requires a Program Exception.
+The ordering physician must provide a supporting statement indicating why the requested therapy is medically necessary, and any alternative options have been, or are likely to be, ineffective, adversely affect individual compliance, or cause an adverse reaction.